dsfields/spleen-node/README.md

 The conditions field `bar` of field `foo` is not equal to string literal `"baz"` and field `qux` is greater than or equal to 42 must be true, or the field `quux` must start with `"Hello"`.

 ```
-(/foo/bar neq "baz" and /qux gte 42) or /quux like "Hello%"
+(/foo/bar neq "baz" and /qux gte 42) or /quux like "Hello*"
 ```

 The value of field `foo` should not be in the array of values `42`, `"bar"`, and `"baz"`.